 It’s A Part-Time Job

-Not to mention all of the extra loads of laundry you have to do to clean all of your running clothes.
+Not to mention the extra loads of laundry you have to do to clean all of your running clothes.

 Consider marathon training a part-time job.